endurantgames/52-first-dates/src/game/roles.md

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

-## The Outside Interference {.breakbefore}
+## The Opportunity {.breakbefore}

-If you're the Outside Interference, you draw your cards from the *Date's Deck*.
+If you're the Opportunity, you draw your cards from the *Date's Deck*.
 You can play a given card on a Status Stack only if the card's
 ***rank matches the last card played***.